The Juliet Letters

 The Juliet Letters is a studio album by the British rock singer and songwriter Elvis Costello and British string quartet Brodsky Quartet, released in 1993 by Warner Bros.
 Records.
 Costello described the album as "a song sequence for string quartet and voice and it has a title.
 It's a little bit different.
 It's not a rock opera.
 It's a new thing."
+The Juliet Letters is considered a song cycle.
 It peaked at No. 18 on the UK Albums Chart, and at No. 125 on the Billboard 200.